1. The Colleges

 Works of particular note include a Neolithic human skull, a lantern used by Guy Fawkes, The Alfred Jewel (commissioned by King Alfred the Great, pictured), a Stradivarius violin, drawing and prints by Raphael, Leonardo and Rembrandt, Ming pottery, and a number of paintings, prints and drawings by members of the Pissarro family (one of which is pictured).

-The museum has undergone extensive renovations in recent years and now houses a restaurant and large gift shop.
+The museum has undergone extensive renovations in recent years and now houses a rooftop restaurant and large gift shop.

 where?
 The Museum's collection is displayed in 67 galleries, arranged over five floors.
 The Museum is on Beaumont Street, opposite the Randolph Hotel.